transparency-dev/trillian-tessera/deployment/live/aws/codelab/README.md

     Log entries can be read directly from S3 without going through the server, at `READ_URL=https://$LOG_BUCKET.s3.$AWS_REGION.amazonaws.com/`
  1. Head over to the [remainder of this codelab](https://github.com/transparency-dev/trillian-tessera/tree/main/cmd/conformance#codelab) to add leaves to the log.
+Do not forget to bring both your VM and the tessera stack down (`terragrunt destroy`) if you don't intend to use this any further and don't want to incur costs.